wimvandenborre/BitX/README.md

 ()LIR "presetname" -> Load Instrument Rack -> will select the preset in an instrument rack.
 This is a Bitwig preset you save from any plugin you want to use.
 ()LIR "presetname:5" -> the second parameter will select the remotes controls page of your selected device.

+    You can set the position of the the instrument rack in the preferences

 ()SPN "Message" -> Show a popup Message that dissapears after a few seconds